-From the stunning white sand beaches of Caramoan in Camarines Sur, Tikling Island in Sorsogon and Burias Island in Masbate; Bicol, my hometown has another island to be proud of.
-Calaguas in Camarines Norte is another beach paradise that will inspire you to go out on a sunny day to reward yourself of a refreshing getaway you will surely enjoy.
+From the stunning white sand beaches of Caramoan in Camarines Sur, Tikling Island in Sorsogon, and Burias Island in Masbate; Bicol, my hometown has another island to be proud of.
+Calaguas in Camarines Norte is another beach paradise that will inspire you to go out on a sunny day to reward yourself for a refreshing getaway you will surely enjoy.
 I thank my friend Sam Casuncad for showing me his picture of the island where I was awe-stricken by its beauty.
 I vowed myself; I will visit this soon.
-Now, I am on my way for an exciting beach escapade in this pristine island.
+Now, I am on my way for an exciting beach escapade on this pristine island.

 Calaguas Island is a group of islands located in the province of Camarines Norte.
-It is composed of three major islands: Tinaga, Guintinua and Maculabo.
+It is composed of three major islands: Tinaga, Guintinua, and Maculabo.

 Our destination is in Tinaga Island which is famous for its long stretch of white powdery sand called “Mahabang Buhangin” or long beach or Halabang Baybay in local.
 Because of its unspoiled beauty, it is now a focal point of interest of beach lovers and campers from Manila.

-I joined a group of Ms. Elaine of Elbyahera Travel Agency for P2,800, a 2-Day, 1-night beach getaway with my colleagues, Cyrhine, Nica, Lovely and new friends Rob and Sarah.
+I joined a group of Ms. Elaine of Elbyahera Travel Agency for P2,800, a 2-Day, 1-night beach getaway with my colleagues, Cyrhine, Nica, Lovely, and new friends Rob and Sarah.

-- 3 sets of meal – Lunch, Dinner and Breakfast
+- 3 sets of meal – Lunch, Dinner, and Breakfast

 - Island hopping to Balagbag Island